zmilv/dont-forgetter/README.md

 - Schedule notifications or reminders to be sent at a chosen date and time.
 - Support for periodic events, ensuring recurring reminders are never missed.
 - Currently available notification types: email and SMS.
+- Support for template messages with variables in notifications
 - Store and manage notes to keep track of important information.
 - Query events and notes using GET requests with various operators (equal, and, or, not, greater_than, less_than).
 - Edit or delete existing notes and events.